ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 #### 2. Apply
 1. Show the truth/functional table of an 8-input NOR gate, in two ways:
    1. Exhaustively, with all rows and columns.
-   2. Abstractly, with 2 columns and 3 rows.
+   2. Abstractly/analytically, with 2 columns and 3 rows.
 2. Show the truth/functional table of a 8-input XOR gate, in two ways:
    1. Exhaustively, with all rows and columns.
    2. Abstractly, with 2 columns and 3 rows.